Proteolytic enzymes supplement

 3. Can promote healing and recovery

-Proteolytic enzymes can digest dead cells and are effective for healing wounds, during animal studies papain and bromelain were used to speed up tissue growth by applying it straight onto the skin.
+Proteolytic enzymes supplement can digest dead cells and are effective for healing wounds, during animal studies papain and bromelain were used to speed up tissue growth by applying it straight onto the skin.
 Recovery times were also shortened following surgery using the same method.

 A study of 24 participants following dental surgery demonstrated by taking a 5-milligram dose of Serrapeptase swelling and pain were reduced significantly.